- Sparking a change - PARI Series books by Karadi Tales

 - Origami for children - Mani"fold" Benefits and Startup Guide to Origami

-Goblins, ghosts, witches and ghouls are getting ready for the spookiest night of year!
+Goblins, ghosts, witches, and ghouls are getting ready for the spookiest night of the year!
 If your kids are getting excited about pumpkins, witches’ hats, and trick-or-treating, it’s time for the best Halloween stories!!